 “It took him 16 years to accept me.
 Don’t expect miracles.
 Casper will stay with you so you won’t be alone.”

-Casper looked up brightly.
+Casper looks up brightly.

-He was complaining to Susan, “God damn Franciscans, always interfering in people’s lives.
+He’s complaining to Susan, “God damn Franciscans, always interfering in people’s lives.
 No wonder they can’t serve in parishes.”

 “Where’s your Jack-in-the-box?”

-“Those aren’t our people, Tim.
+“They aren’t our people, Tim.
 They expect to get their way always by good manners.
 Did you see them take over our wedding.’